Baltic Exchange bombing: Bombing

 The IRA gave a telephone warning twenty minutes before the explosion, saying there was a bomb inside a van outside the Stock Exchange.
 This is half a mile away from the actual location by the Baltic Exchange.

 The homemade explosive was inside a white Ford Transit van parked in St Mary Axe.
-The components including the Libya-supplied Semtex were developed in South Armagh, shipped from Ireland, and assembled in England.
+The components including the Libya-supplied Semtex were prepared in South Armagh, shipped from Ireland, and assembled in England.
+Behind their development were Rose Dugdale and Jim Monaghan.
 The attack was planned for months and marked an advance to the British of the IRA's explosives manufacture.
 The bomb was described as the most powerful to hit London since the Luftwaffe raids of World War II.

-A few hours later another similarly large bomb went off in Staples Corner in north London, also causing major damage.
+A few hours later, another similarly large bomb went off in Staples Corner in north London, also causing major damage.

 Victims

 The bomb attack killed three people: Paul Butt, aged 29, who was passing in the street; Thomas Casey, 49, a Baltic Exchange attendant; and 15-year-old Danielle Carter, who was waiting in a car in St Mary Axe (the London street).
 Another 91 people were injured.